alirangwala/Password-Manager/README.md

 This is a command line application that stores and secures your passwords on your local drive and addresses all of the above issues.
 The app uses SQLite to create a database for your information.
 Note a safe.db or pwsafe.db file will be created when using these apps and should NOT be deleted.

-pwstorer.py is my original app that uses the command line
+pwstorer.py is my original app that uses the command line inspired by Youtuber Kalle Hallden

 main.py and PWStorer.kv is a kivy GUI that I experimented with